 Lay your cardboard template onto the steel, and then scribe around it.
 If you don't have a scribe pen you can use a nail, a Stanley blade or anything else that will mark your outline.
-Buy your steel in a width that best suites the size of your knife and then lay the spine or the edge of the knife along the edge of the bar to minimise what you have to cut.
+Buy your steel in width that best suits the size of your knife and then lay the spine or the edge of the knife along the edge of the bar to minimise what you have to cut.

-For this you will need to either have a hacksaw or an angle grinder.
+For this, you will need to either have a hacksaw or an angle grinder.
 If you use an angle grinder please be careful, they are scary machines and must be treated with respect.
 It is also important that you wear suitable protective equipment, I recommend a PPE3 face mask and eye protection.

 Now you need to profile your knife.
 If you have access to a belt sander you can move to this.
 If not you can do this stage with hand files.
 A bench vice will make this easier as you can clamp your blank between its jaws, if not find a way to secure it to your workbench.
 Then using the hand files remove the metal up to your scribe lines.

 With your knife profiled you need to work out your pin placement.
-It is a good idea to now revert back to your paper template and draw where you want the front of your handle to start.
+It is a good idea to now revert to your paper template and draw where you want the front of your handle to start.
 Once you have this in place you can work out where you want to put your pins.
-Personally I don't like pins very close to the front of the handle, I think it looks ugly.
+I don't like pins very close to the front of the handle, I think it looks ugly.
 You do not want them too far back either as that front pin aids in securing the handle material to the tang of your knife.
 Transpose your pin placement to your knife blank and mark where you want to drill with a centre punch.

 To drill your holes it is really useful to have a pillar drill as this will enable you to drill straight holes.
 If you only have a hand drill go slowly and try to maintain the drill in an upright position.

 So now you need to start adding your bevels.
-However before we start moving steel we need to set ourselves some guide lines to work against.
+However, before we start moving steel we need to set ourselves some guidelines to work against.
 We shall start on what will become the edge.
 Grab that sharpie you had earlier and colour the edge in.
 A good rule of thumb when removing steel before hardening the blade is to leave at least 1mm of thickness at the edge of the blade.
 So we need to mark lines along the edge that allow us to work towards that edge.
 An easy way to do this is with a drill bit.
 If your steel is 4mm thick you want to remove 3mm of steel (1.5mm on each side) to leave that final 1mm thick edge.
 Se we want to mark a line 1.5mm up each side.
 To do this get a 3mm drill bit, the point of this drill be will be central to the drill at a height of 1.5mm.
 Now lay your blade on a flat surface.
 A granite chopping board is great for this, and then with the drill bit also flat on the plate scribe along the blade.
 Do this a few times, flip the blade over and scribe again.
 You will now have 2 lines to aim for that will leave you with a 1mm thick edge.

 Now you need to begin removing steel again, this time in the shape of your bevels.
 If you have a belt sander you can use this, but again it can be done with hand files.
-There are some wonderful hand filing jigs people have made if you fancy going this route or you can go slow an steady yourself.
+There are some wonderful hand filing jigs people have made if you fancy going this route or you can go slow and steady yourself.
 Maintain a set angle and work towards your scribed lines.
 Work on each side, and keep examining to keep each side as symmetrical as possible.

 When you have got your bevels looking good on each side of the blade, and down to that 1mm line you want to look at tidying up the flats.
 I swear by Rhynowet sandpaper to remove scratches from steel.
 You want to get it nice and tidy before hardening, as any deep scratches are much easier to remove when the steel is in its annealed state.
-I would recommend sanding the flats to a minimum of 220g before hardening and making sure that you really have removed all scratches.
+I would recommend sanding the flats to a minimum of 220g before hardening and making sure that you have removed all scratches.

 So when the blade has been hardened and tempered you will need to take that edge thickness down to your final geometry.
 You will find that the hand files that you used earlier now don't bite into the steel they instead skate over it.
 You will now need to use either abrasive stones or lower grit sandpaper.
-Again for the paper I would recommend Rhynowet which you can then wrap around your file, or a flat piece of steel to begin removing the material.
-Be prepared for many hours work, it is a slow process removing hardened steel but it will be worth it.
+Again for the paper, I would recommend Rhynowet which you can then wrap around your file, or a flat piece of steel to begin removing the material.
+Be prepared for many hours of work, it is a slow process removing hardened steel but it will be worth it.